Shyft-to/example-projects/example-projects-on-FTs/list-all-tokens-from-wallet/README.md

 * [Chrome/Brave](https://chrome.google.com/webstore/detail/phantom/bfnaelmomeimhlpmgjnjophhpkkoljpa).
 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/phantom-app/).

-Once, Set up you Phantom wallet account.
+Once done, set up you Phantom wallet account.
 On screen tips are available which will guide you to set up and get started.
 You can also find a detailed guide related to this [here](https://news.coincu.com/2433-the-easiest-guide-to-using-phantom-wallet-on-solana/).

 We will use React to develop this project but you can choose any language of your choice.
 As we are using react we will need Node.js installed on our computer.
 You can download node.js from [here](https://nodejs.org/en/download/).